 International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on International Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.

 See the Department of State’s Trafficking in Persons Report at www.state.gov/j/tip/rls/tiprpt/.

 Persons with Disabilities

-Societal discrimination based on sexual orientation and gender identify remained a problem.
-Religious and traditional beliefs do not tolerate homosexuality, and homosexual persons were reportedly occasional victims of verbal and physical abuse.
-There were no reports that the government responded to societal violence and discrimination against homosexual persons.
+Societal discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons was a problem and was exacerbated by religious and traditional beliefs.
+LGBTI individuals were occasionally victims of verbal and physical abuse, according to LGBTI support groups.
+There were no reports the government responded to societal violence and discrimination against LGBTI persons.

 Other Societal Violence or Discrimination

 Vigilante groups across the country operated detention facilities.
 Media reported cases of torture and killing that took place in these facilities.
 For example, on January 6, a suspected thief named Bindi Kouldiaty died in Diapaga (East Region) after being tortured by local vigilante members in December 2016.
 Also, on March 28, a suspected thief was found dead in Pama (Kompienga Province) after being tortured by local vigilantes for 48 hours.
 Authorities did not arrest or charge the perpetrators in the majority of cases involving vigilante groups.

 a.
 Freedom of Association and the Right to Collective Bargaining